interob/libgdal-ecw/README.md

 * Even Rouault helpful response in [gdal-dev]: https://lists.osgeo.org/pipermail/gdal-dev/2018-May/048478.html

 Apparently, since version 4.5 (update 1?) the SDK includes binaries follwing the new C++11 ABI convention

+# Build GDAL from source with ECW support

+Would rather like to build GDAL from source?
+Check this post (SDK 5.5, minding the C++11 ABI): https://blog.geomaster.pt/compiling-gdal-with-geopdf-support/